How to Prepare for IBPS Clerk? Tips for IBPS Clerk Exam 2020

 How to Prepare for IBPS Clerk 2020 - Institute of Banking Service Personnel (IBPS) conducts several recruitment exams and IBPS Clerk is also one of them.
 As per the IBPS Clerk eligibility criteria 2020, any graduate between the age of 21-28 can appear for the recruitment test and build a career in banking.
 The position of IBPS Clerk comes with enormous opportunities.
 This article on How to Prepare for IBPS Clerk will let one know some essential preparation tips to ace IBPS Clerk.
 Smart and dedicated work linked with a determined routine will give an edge to a candidate preparing for IBPS Clerk.
 It must be noted that the test for IBPS Clerk is a speed-test and the unlimited opportunities associated with the post makes it a highly competitive exam.
 Aspirants willing to apply for IBPS Clerk can follow these simple yet useful tips to crack IBPS Clerk.
-IBPS Clerk 2020 is scheduled to be conducted in the month of December and therefore, candidates have ample time to prepare and revise the topics.
+IBPS Clerk 2020 is scheduled to be conducted on December 5, 12 and 17 and therefore, candidates have ample time to prepare and revise the topics.

 IBPS Clerk exam is basically a speed test where a candidate is expected to attempt as many questions as he/she can in a limited time.
 The IBPS Clerk cut off marks are increasing every year and therefore a candidate must score sufficiently high marks to crack the exam.
 With these IBPS Clerk exam tips, one can definitely strategise the preparation in the right direction.
 To prepare for this test, one needs to get accustomed with the syllabus of IBPS Clerk and the exam pattern associated with it.